novemberborn/novemberborn.net/content/home.md

 ## Skills & Background

 I've been working with the web professionally for over ten years.
-Initially a front-end engineer I'm now more interested in building products as a whole.
-I'm open to challenging projects.
+Initially a front-end engineer I'm now interested in backend systems, JavaScript tooling and product development.
 [Learn more about my skills and background](/skills-and-background).

 ## Projects